AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Co-op_Async_JS_Timeouts_Intervals/README.md

 rotateCount = (timestamp - startTime) / 3;
 ```

 8. Below the previous line inside `draw()`, add the following block -- this ensures that the value of `rotateCount` is between `0` and `359`, by setting the value to its modulo of `360` (i.e. the remainder left over when the value is divided by `360`) -- so the circle animation can continue uninterrupted, at a sensible, low value.
-Note that this isn't strictly necessary, but it is easier to work with value of `0` - `359` degrees than values like `"128000 degrees"`.
+Note that this isn't strictly necessary, but it is easier to work with values of `0` - `359` degrees than values like `"128000 degrees"`.
 ```
 rotateCount %= 360;
 ```